Cole-Weems/Vechicle-Saftey-System/README.md

-Now in the terminal run the commands as follows (but read the commands too as there are things that will have to be replaced with your names):
+Now in the terminal run the commands as follows (but read the commands too as there are things that will have to be replaced with your names)(Each command is seperrate):

 	cd ~/jetson-inference/
 	./docker/run.sh

 	cd python/training/detection/ssd

 	python3 train_ssd.py \
   	--dataset-type=voc \